Select Portfolio Management, Inc.

 God calls each Christian to apply biblical financial principles to their daily life.
 Despite His clear direction, life application of these defining principles is one of the most difficult things to do.
 God knows this about us, in fact in the parable of the rich man, Jesus prophecies that “It is more difficult for a camel to pass through the eye of a needle than for a rich man to enter the gates of heaven.”
 Knowing this, we who are richly blessed with material wealth and influence, are called to a higher level of stewardship in this time.

 1. Avoid Debt.
-God knows that we can not be faithful to two masters so in many ways and in all times He strongly urges us to avoid the bondage of debt.
-In accumulating debt we bring upon ourselves tremendous stress and guilt all the while preventing God from blessing us with His abundance.
-When we foolishly acquire debt we are telling God that we don’t believe He knows what is best for us, and we are saying that we do not trust God’s timing to provide for our needs.
+God knows that we cannot be faithful to two masters so in many ways, and in all times, He strongly urges us to avoid the bondage of debt.
+In accumulating debt, we bring upon ourselves tremendous stress and guilt all the while preventing God from blessing us with His abundance.
+When we foolishly acquire debt, we are telling God that we don’t believe He knows what is best for us, and we are saying that we do not trust God’s timing to provide for our needs.
 Since credit and charge cards have become somewhat of a necessity to transact business in the world, a relevant question may be “What is the appropriate use of credit?”

 • “The rich rule over the poor and the borrower is the servant to the lender.”
 Proverbs 22:7

 Good stewardship also prevents us from helping others into debt that they can ill afford.
-By default, when someone needs a co-signer the financial institution has already deemed them a poor credit risk and so should you.
-If you are asked to co-sign a loan you should only do so if it is in the genuine best interest of the person you are co-signing for and if you are also happily prepared to cover the debt should that person be unable to make proper payments.
+By default, when someone needs a co-signer, the financial institution has already deemed them a poor credit risk and so should you.
+If you are asked to co-sign a loan, you should only do so if it is in the genuine best interest of the person you are co-signing for and if you are also happily prepared to cover the debt should that person be unable to make proper payments.

 • “Do not co-sign another person’s note or put up a guarantee for someone else’s loan.
 If you can’t pay it, even your bed will be snatched from under you.”
 Proverbs 22:26-27